-These are just some of the common, issues which trouble the youth, male or female.
+These are just some of the common issues, which trouble the parent day youth, male or female.

 Sometimes, just the act of venting is helpful.
 Counseling provides a safe haven for precisely that kind of free-ranging release: You can say things in the therapist's office, with the therapist present, that would be incendiary or hurtful in your living room.

-Counselling by a psychotherapist is not some kind of magic.
-But it can help a person rediscover himself/ herself.
+Counselling by a psychotherapist, is not some kind of magic.
+But it can help a person rediscover himself or herself.

-ξ It makes them persons with positive thoughts and emotions and helps them do away with negative thoughts and behavior.
+It makes them, persons with positive thoughts and emotions, and helps them do away with negative thoughts and behaviour.